-May 12-14, 2017
+Tournament Rules May 12-14, 2023

 SECTION 1: GENERAL RULES

 - No changes to the team roster can be made once that team’s first tournament game has been played.
-Any corrections requiring change after May 10, 2017 must be made at the tournament headquarters – Duggan Community Hall, 3728 – 106 Street.
+Any corrections requiring change after May 8, 2023 must be made at the tournament headquarters – Duggan Community Hall, 3728 – 106 Street.

 - A maximum of four (4) coaching staff members are permitted in the team’s technical area during the time of play.
-One of the staff members must be the same gender as the players.

-1.3 Players are only permitted to play on one team in this tournament.
+- Players are only permitted to play on one team in this tournament.

-1.4 All mixed-gender teams will participate in the corresponding male age group/tier/division.
+- All mixed-gender teams will participate in the corresponding male age group/tier/division.

-1.5 Players on U8-U18 teams must be of the appropriate age group as outlined in ASA rules, but may include players from a lower age group.
+- Players on U7-U19 teams must be of the appropriate age group as outlined in ASA rules, but may include players from a lower age group.
 Teams or players can play up an age group, however the Tournament Committee will be the final arbiter of the tier in which a team will play.
-No player or team may play down an age group.

 SECTION 2: ELIBILITY OF COACHES/PLAYERS

-2.2 Any coaches or players that are currently under any disciplinary action from any ASA or CSA recognized soccer association must advise the tournament committee, who will decide (based on the offence) if the player/coach will be permitted to participate in the tournament.
+- Any coaches or players that are currently under any disciplinary action from any ASA or CSA recognized soccer association must advise the tournament committee, who will decide (based on the offence) if the player/coach will be permitted to participate in the tournament.
 All suspensions will be dealt with on a case-by-case basis.

-Please note: Failure to produce any of the above identification (if requested) may result in the forced forfeit of the game(s) being played by the team.
+- Please note: Failure to produce any of the above identification (if requested) may result in the forced forfeit of the game(s) being played by the team.

 SECTION 3: GUEST PLAYERS (TRIALISTS)

 - Guest players for EMSA teams can only come from within the same zone (for example, Southwest Zone to Southwest Zone or North Zone to North Zone).
 Out-of-district teams can only use guest players from their own district.

-Tier 1-4: can only be from a lower age/lower category or lower division as the age group of the receiving team’s tournament category in order to be registered on that team’s roster with written approval as noted below;
+- Tier 1-4: can only be from a lower age/lower category or lower division as the age group of the receiving team’s tournament category in order to be registered on that team’s roster with written approval as noted below.

-Tier 5-9: can be from the same or lower age/same or lower category or same or lower division as the age group of the receiving team’s tournament category in order to be registered on that team’s roster with written approval as noted below.
+- Tier 5-9: can be from the same or lower age/same or lower category or same or lower division as the age group of the receiving team’s tournament category in order to be registered on that team’s roster with written approval as noted below.

-3.5 Teams must submit guest forms and one copy of the game sheet to the referee prior to the start of the game.
+- Teams must submit guest forms and one copy of the game sheet to the referee prior to the start of the game.
 Coaches must submit a copy of the guest form for each game a guest player participates in.
 A guest form can cover a range of play dates.

-3.6 Guest players must be identified on the team roster/game sheets.
+- Guest players must be identified on the team roster/game sheets.

-3.8 Teams competing in Tiers 4 and lower (Community Soccer) are not permitted to use trialists to increase their current roster size (total number of players listed on a teams’ regular roster) – trialists can only be used to replace missing players, not increase team size to attend the tournament.
+- Teams competing in Tiers 4 and lower (Community Soccer) are not permitted to use trialists to increase their current roster size (total number of players listed on a teams’ regular roster) – trialists can only be used to replace missing players, not increase team size to attend the tournament.

 SECTION 4: TEAM ROSTERS

-4.3 Players not on the team roster prior to the team’s first tournament game are deemed ineligible.
+- Players not on the team roster prior to the team’s first tournament game are deemed ineligible.

-4.4 Players cannot be registered on more than one team roster.
+- Players cannot be registered on more than one team roster.

 - The maximum number of players permitted on a team roster is as follows:

-U10-U12: Sixteen (16) players including goal keeper(s)
+- U9-U11: Sixteen (16) players including goal keeper(s).

-U13-U18: Twenty (20) players including goal keeper(s)
+- U12-U19: Twenty (20) players including goal keeper(s).

 - NOTE: The tournament will recognize any EMSA teams with existing special dispensation to carry more players than regularly permitted.
 Any non-EMSA team will have to submit a request letter and ASA roster to the tournament coordinator who will submit on your behalf to the Tournament Committee that they currently have a roster over the regularly permitted number of players.

-4.6 All teams MUST upload an official ASA roster in their online account prior to their on-line roster function being activated.
+- All teams MUST upload an official ASA roster in their online account prior to their on-line roster function being activated.
 This must be done prior to the roster deadline set out in paragraph 1.1.